-M. le président, on a vu comment l'opposition, même à votre arrivée, ils n'ont pas de respect.
-M. le président, pendan ki ban Membre loppozision fer cinema dan parlman, les jeunes députés de ce côté de la Chambre comme l'honorable Ms J. Tour, présente ici, pense à l'avenir de notre république.
+M. le président, on a vu comment l'opposition, même à votre arrivée, n'a pas de respect.M. le président, pendant ki bann Membre loppozision fer cinema dan parlman, les jeunes députés de ce côté de la Chambre, comme l'honorable Ms J. Tour, présente ici, pensent à l'avenir de notre république.
 C'est pourquoi cette Private Members' Motion.

-As you are aware, Mr Speaker, Sir, fossil fuel, the traditional backbone of the transport sector, are finite resources.
-As global concern over resource depletion rise transitioning to electric vehicles which can be powered by diverse and renewable energy sources become a strategic imperative for Mauritius.
+As you are aware, Mr Speaker, Sir, fossil fuels, the traditional backbone of the transport sector, are finite resources.
+As global concern over resource depletion rises, transitioning to electric vehicles, which can be powered by diverse and renewable energy sources, becomes a strategic imperative for Mauritius.

-The corner stone of the Government's approach to promoting electric vehicles lies in making them affordable for the average Mauritian citizen.
+The cornerstone of the government's approach to promoting electric vehicles lies in making them affordable for the average Mauritian citizen.
 The abolition of excise duties for EVs with engine power below 180 kW is a testament to this commitment, Mr Speaker, Sir.
-Beyond the initial cost saving, electric vehicles boost significantly lower maintenance cost compared to their traditional combustion engine counterparts.
-Electric vehicles are inherently more energy-efficient than their fossil fuel powered counter parts.
-The conversion of electrical energy to mechanical power in EVs is more direct and efficient resulting in better energy utilisation.
-This translates into cost saving for consumers who benefit from lower energy consumption per kilometre travelled.
+Beyond the initial cost savings, electric vehicles boost significantly lower maintenance costs compared to their traditional combustion engine counterparts.
+Electric vehicles are inherently more energy-efficient than their fossil fuel-powered counterparts.
+The conversion of electrical energy to mechanical power in EVs is more direct and efficient, resulting in better energy utilisation.
+This translates into cost savings for consumers who benefit from lower energy consumption per kilometre travelled.

 Seamless access to charging facilities is pivotal for the success of the government's electric mobility initiative.
 Members of Parliament should recognise that the widespread adoption of electric vehicles relies on the ease with which individuals can charge their cars.
-The establishment of public charging stations in urban centres enhances accessibility for residents while strategically placing charging infrastructures along highways facilitate inter-city travel.
+The establishment of public charging stations in urban centres enhances accessibility for residents, while strategically placing charging infrastructures along highways facilitates inter-city travel.

-Moreover, Mr Speaker, Sir, ensuring compatibility and inter-operability among a charging network is crucial in providing a hassle free experience for EV users regardless of the charging station operator.
-Encouraging the use of electric vehicles in public fleet is more than an ecofriendly gesture; it is a pragmatic step towards achieving a holistic transition in the transport sector.
+Moreover, Mr Speaker, Sir, ensuring compatibility and interoperability among a charging network is crucial in providing a hassle-free experience for EV users regardless of the charging station operator.
+Encouraging the use of electric vehicles in public fleets is more than an ecofriendly gesture; it is a pragmatic step towards achieving a holistic transition in the transport sector.
 Electric buses with their reduced carbon footprint and operational efficiency are not just a putative concept.
 They are a present solution to the challenges posed by climate change and environmental degradation.

 The NTC's - thank you, hon.
 Alan Ganoo - initiative aligns seamlessly with global efforts to create smarter and more sustainable urban mobility solutions.
-As we transit towards an electric bus fleet, the positive impact on community health and overall quality of life cannot be overstated.
-Traditional buses emit pollutants that have direct consequences on the respiratory health and overall well-being.
-Electric buses with zéro pipe emission ensure that our streets are not just conducting a transit, but are contributors to a healthier living environment.
+As we transition towards an electric bus fleet, the positive impact on community health and overall quality of life cannot be overstated.
+Traditional buses emit pollutants that have direct consequences on respiratory health and overall well-being.
+Electric buses with zero pipe emissions ensure that our streets are not just conducting a transit but are contributors to a healthier living environment.

 This shift is an investment in the well-being of every Mauritian, making our cities more healthy and perhaps more vibrant.
-The pursuit of a sustainable and environmentally conscious future, Mauritius has set its sight on becoming a regional leader in sustainable transportation.
-At the core of this vision lies the 10 Year Electric Vehicle Integration Roadmap.
-Unveiled in January 2020, this roadmap not only reflects a deep understanding of the global challenges caused by traditional transportation system, but also aligns Mauritius with international best practices in fostering a shift towards electric mobility.
+The pursuit of a sustainable and environmentally conscious future, Mauritius has set its sights on becoming a regional leader in sustainable transportation.
+At the core of this vision lies the 10-Year Electric Vehicle Integration Roadmap.
+Unveiled in January 2020, this roadmap not only reflects a deep understanding of the global challenges caused by traditional transportation systems but also aligns Mauritius with international best practices in fostering a shift towards electric mobility.